PRISMOcapital2/Project-Portfolio/MeanReverting Blog/README.md

   <img src="bitcoinADF.png" width="400">
 </p>

 i.e. with p = 0.8 we cannot reject the null so we can't say that the prices for bitcoin prices are mean reverting.
+I'll now venture in to Hurst Exponents - another test for a mean reverting time series